A Crankenstein Valentine – Perfect Picture Book Friday

 Pub Date: 2014

-38 thoughts on “A Crankenstein Valentine – Perfect Picture Book Friday
+38 Responses to “A Crankenstein Valentine – Perfect Picture Book Friday”

 A good title to know for next year!
 (I’ve learned that my library puts the nicest looking, least beat up books on the ‘new’ shelf!
 They’ve tricked me many a time)